-- POLS 1113 American Federal Government and select one course from the following: - HIST 1483 U.S. History 1492 to the Civil War Fra - HIST 1493 U.S. History Civil War Era to the Present
+- POLS 1113 American Federal Government and select one course from the following: - HIST 1483 U.S. History 1492 to the Civil War Era - HIST 1493 U.S. History Civil War Era to the Present

-See the General Education Requirements for the course list.
-ART 1063- Art History II (H) Preferred

-MATH 1473 - Quantitative Reasoning (A) or higher level General Education Math
+- See the General Education Requirements for the course list.
+ART 1063 Art History Survey II (H) Preferred Mathematics 3 hours - MATH 1473 Quantitative Reasoning (A) or higher level General Education Math

-See the General Education Requirements for the course list.
+• See the General Education Requirements for the course list.
 One course must be a laboratory science (L).